 One of the most effective ways to ensure the safety of your storage is through the use of hermetic technology, a solution provided by GrainPro.
 This technology uses a modified atmosphere for commodities to be stored in a safe and non-toxic manner.
 It makes sure that the storage is air-and-moisture-tight.

 This innovation helps guarantee food safety and lessen hazards brought by hard-to-manage substances such as aflatoxins.
-It inhibits mold growth by depriving it the moisture and oxygen it needs.
+It inhibits mold growth by maintaining a controlled atmosphere with the restriction of air and moisture-flow.
+Thus, it deprives mold of the moisture and oxygen it needs.
 Since mold growth is prevalent in damp, high-moisture environments, it is important to store commodities at the right moisture content and ensure that no water or external moisture can come in.

 GrainPro advocates solutions for insufficient storage for food commodities by making the necessary equipment readily available in the global market.
-It is imperative to the company to address storage issues with the best alternatives and technologies.
-Thus, added with precautions like proper ventilation and regular monitoring, food storage problems can be addressed to provide safe food commodities for consumers worldwide.
+It is imperative for the company to address storage issues with the best alternatives and technologies.
+Thus, in addition to precautions like proper ventilation and regular monitoring, food storage problems can be addressed to provide safe food commodities for consumers worldwide.

-To know more about GrainPro products, click the link below.
+To know more about GrainPro post-harvest solutions, click the link below.